Projects in Thailand

 - Taking Account of the Elephant's Behaviour

 - Expanding Support for Elephant Guardians in Dong Phayayen-Khao Yai Forest Complex

 - Preventing the Illegal Live Trade of Elephants

-Despite being important national, royal and religious symbols, fewer than 2,000 wild elephants remain in Thailand today.
+Despite being important national, royal and religious symbols, only 1,000 wild elephants remain in Thailand today.
 Forests once covered the country and elephants thrived within, but as the human population grew, the forests were cleared for timber and agriculture, ironically facilitated by elephants taken into captivity from the wild.
 As the forests disappeared, so too did the elephants, with the majority being taken into captivity or poached for their tusks.

 When the Thai government enforced a logging ban in 1989, the little forest left was at last protected.
 The greatest expanse of forest, containing half of Thailand's wild elephants, is known as the Western Forest Complex (or WEFCOM) and covers the mountains along the border with Myanmar.
 Smaller forested areas with elephants are found in the south towards Malaysia, and in the east and northeast.

 While good news for the forests and the wild elephants, the logging ban was bad news for the thousands of captive elephants that were being used in the logging industry.
 Many were reduced to a life of street begging with their unemployed mahouts.
 But the big city isn’t kind to elephants.
 In fact, the effects of traffic, pollution and poor diet lowers their average life expectancy to just five years.